lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The HKDF Algorithm is the one based on the application hash algorithm of the selected cipher suite for the EDHOC session.
 For example, if SHA-256 is the application hash algorithm of the selected cipher suite, HKDF SHA-256 is used as HKDF Algorithm in the OSCORE Security Context.

-* In case the Client is Initiator and the Server is Responder, the Client's OSCORE Sender ID and the Server's OSCORE Sender ID are determined from the EDHOC connection identifiers C_R and C_I for the EDHOC session, respectively, by applying the conversion in {{edhoc-to-oscore}}.
+* In case the Client is Initiator and the Server is Responder, the Client's OSCORE Sender ID and the Server's OSCORE Sender ID are determined from the EDHOC connection identifiers C_R and C_I for the EDHOC session, respectively, by applying the conversion in {{ci-oscore}}.
 The reverse applies in case the Client is the Responder and the Server is the Initiator.

 Client and Server use the parameters above to establish an OSCORE Security Context, as per Section 3.2.1 of {{RFC8613}}.